Jarlshof: Bronze Age

 The Bronze Age in Scotland lasted from approximately 2000 BC to 800 BC.
 The oldest known remains on the Jarlshof site date from this period, although there is evidence of inhabitation as far back as 2500 BC.
-The remains of several small oval houses with thick stone walls date to the late Bronze Age and the structures show some similarity to Skara Brae on Mainland, Orkney, but are smaller and of a later date.
-These buildings may have been partly subterranean at the earliest period of inhabitation, a technique that provided both structural stability and insulation.
+The remains of several small oval houses with thick stone walls date to the late Bronze Age and the structures show some similarity to Skara Brae on Mainland, Orkney but are smaller and of a later date.
+These buildings may have been partly subterranean at the earliest period of inhabitation, a technique providing both structural stability and insulation.

 There is also evidence of a cattle stall with a waste channel leading to a tank in a courtyard and a whale vertebra set into a wall that may have been used as a tethering post.
-Broken moulds from the smithy indicate that axes, knives, swords and pins were produced there and a bronze dagger was found at the site.
+Broken moulds from the smithy indicate that axes, knives, swords and pins were produced there, and a bronze dagger was found at the site.
 The objects indicate the smith was trained in the Irish style of working.
-Bone pins and awls also survive and an extraordinary bone "plaque".
+Bone pins and awls also survived, and an extraordinary bone "plaque" was discovered.
 This latter object is 5 cm long, has three holes bored into the ends and is decorated with various linear patterns.
 Its function is unknown.
 The Bronze Age structures are overlain with sterile sand, suggesting a break in occupation prior to the next phase of building.